 Most importantly, pollsters should drop any preconceived electoral assumptions from the start.
 As Baris saw it, too many in Michigan were going to great lengths in 2016 to project an electorate that simply didn’t exist.
 “I let the electorate talk to me,” Baris says.
 “If you have a good sample, listen to it.”

 Considering how off presidential polling in Michigan turned out to be, some have even wondered whether media coverage and political analysis in the state during 2016 was inherently flawed from the start.

 Devin Scillian, the longtime WDIV Local 4 anchor and host of the network’s Sunday morning roundtable discussion show, Flashpoint, isn’t entirely convinced that news coverage citing Michigan presidential polls automatically created a false sense of expectations — the most frequent charge critics make — around the state.

 While conceding that polling and political news coverage are intrinsically linked, he doesn’t believe that local political analysis suffered as a result of inaccurate data.
 “One would be inclined to say yes (in terms of suffering), save for two factors,” Scillian says.
-“First, while polls do appeal to the urge in many political talkers to focus on the horse race aspect of the election, most of us know they’re just snapshots and things can
+“First, while polls do appeal to the urge in many political talkers to focus on the horse race aspect of the election, most of us know they’re just snapshots and things can change quickly.”

 Even though Scillian frequently moderated Flashpoint panels where election polling was cited and discussed at some length, he most often recalls election talk veering off into the unpopular choices Michigan voters had before them.
 “I think a lot of political analysis was about the fact that we had two very flawed candidates,” Scillian says of Clinton and Trump, who both had off-the-charts unfavorable ratings.